-Simply using a PowerShell command you are able to empty Recycle Bin automatically when Shutting Down Windows 10.
+Simply using a PowerShell command you are able to empty Recycle Bin automatically when Shutting Down Windows 10 or 11.
 Regular evacuation of deleted files is greatly helpful to reduce the pressure from the hard disc on a device.
 By default setting, when deleting something on Windows 10 it moves to recycle bin only.
 They remain in the folder until and unless you clear it manually.

 To get rid of unnecessary items residing in the recycle bin automatically Group Policy editor also helps.
 This method will allow removal of the files and folders without putting extra efforts time and again from your side.
 Sometimes, you may forget to delete them and thus keep stacking cause the lag of computer.

-Ways to Empty Recycle Bin Automatically when Shutting Down Windows 10
+Ways to Empty Recycle Bin Automatically when Shutting Down Windows 11 and 10

-Here is how to Recycle Bin Automatically when Shutting Down Windows 10 –
+Here is how to Recycle Bin Automatically when Shutting Down Windows 11 or 10 –

 Step-1: First of all, you have to create a script that will use to empty the Recycle Bin.
 Open the notepad application and paste the following shell command into it –